QubesOS/qubes-posts/2019-04-17-tor-onion-services-available-again.md

 In order to use the new onion services, you must ensure that **every** line that contains an onion address uses the appropriate **new** address above.
-We'll go through this for dom0, Fedora templates, and Debian templates.
-Whonix templates do not require any action; their onion addresses are still the same as before.
+We'll go through this for dom0, Fedora templates, Debian, and Whonix templates.
 For additional information, see [Onionizing Repositories] on the Whonix wiki.

 ### dom0